josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 Just like waterfalls cascade into bigger bodies of water, we do not have to begin our life chasing after a big purpose.
 Be the tiny waterfall!

-It is 2021 and I am called a software engineer at work but here is how I got here: I got computer security certifications, loved every bit of security and prepared to be a licensed penetration tester.
-I loved Linux machines as they were where I spent the most of my time, but I once was into drawing comics in my school notes while in middle school.
-I think I wanted some association of art with what I did.
-As unrelated as comics is to managing a Linux machine, I got caught somewhere in the middle and started trying to address the ugly user interface of my powerful Linux operating system.
+It is 2021 and I am called a software engineer in my full time job, and an adjunct instructor in my part-time job, but here is how I got here: I got computer security certifications, loved every bit of security and prepared to be a licensed penetration tester, but I only went as far as being an instructor for various cohorts pursuing the same certification I had once acquired.
+I loved Linux machines as they were where I spent the most of my time as a security professional.
+I was once into drawing comics in my school notes while in middle school and memories of that made me think I wanted some association of art with what I did.
+As unrelated as drawing comics is to managing a Linux machine, I got caught somewhere in the middle and started trying to address the ugly user interface of my powerful Linux operating system.
 From trying to create my own fancier [KDE][3] desktop, to building GUI in Qt, GTK, and writing what is still my most viewed article on this blog about [building GUIs in Python][4].
 I thought it only made sense to be a backend software engineer with the things I already knew and liked when security was not working out for me in Nigeria.
-After a few years of trying to be a backend engineer, I had to freelance and find people to pay for design and frontend work.
-This led me to just learning those things myself to deliver myself as a full package to my clients.
+After a few years of working as a backend engineer, I had to freelance and find people to pay for design and frontend work for my gigs.
+This led me into learning those skills to be able to deliver myself as a full package to my clients.

-From that short story, here are some life niche I can extract; **Comic artist**, **OS GUI developer**, **Security professional**, **Frontend engineer**, **Backend engineer**.
+From that short story, here are some life niche I can extract: **Comic artist**, **OS GUI developer**, **Security professional**, **Designer**, **Frontend engineer**, **Backend engineer**, **writer**, **teacher**.
 In all these explorations, I never felt like I was switching from one thing to another and starting over.
-They flowed into each other.
-After observing that, I decided it was up to me to prepare the water bodies I want to flow into as a waterfall so I started scheduling things to do at certain ages.
+They all flowed into each other.
+After observing this, I decided it was up to me to prepare the water bodies I want to flow into as a waterfall so I started scheduling things to do at certain ages.

-Between 27 and 28 (my current age) get a little more into generative art and evolutionary algorithms.
+Between 25 and 30 (I am somewhere in between) I will get a little more into evolutionary art and more generative art.
 At 38, I will be getting into woodworking and sculpture, at 45 I will get into painting.
 At each of these breakpoints my goal is to do these more, and reduce my time on other things that I may still have to do either for work or for personal businesses.
-I can be a specialist painter at 46 and still work as a software engineer, but really just specializing in one medium of painting to be really good at.
+I can be a specialist painter at 46 and still work as a software engineer, while dialing down the time I spend on software outside work and dialing up a very specific branch of painting.

 A common problem with being a generalist is that you only get to scratch the surface of everything in your horizon.
-To have the specialist kind of impact in a generalist job, you need to have once lived a specialist in at least one of your areas of generalization.
+To have the specialist kind of impact in a generalist job, you might need to have once lived a specialist in at least one of your areas of generalization.
 As a full-stack software engineer, I think the areas I have specialized in the past help me do a better work as a generalist.
 You might find me describing myself as a specialized generalist.